-(3) Any completed written reports, statements and examination notes made by experts listed in subsections (b)(1) and (b)(4) of this rule in connection with the particular case.
+(iii) Any completed written reports, statements and examination notes made by experts listed in subsections (b)(1) and (b)(4) of this rule in connection with the particular case.

+(2) Officer Body Worn Camera Video.
+For videos listed under Rule 15.1(b)(12), unless redacted copies of the videos are provided to the defense sooner, within 30 days of a written request, the prosecutor shall make arrangements for defense counsel, advisory counsel, or a defense investigator to view unredacted versions of the videos.
+Victim identifying information protected under Rule 39 and A.R.S. § 13-4434 must not be memorialized in any form during the viewing.
+Within 90 days of a written request and no more than 7 days before trial, whichever is sooner, the prosecutor shall provide redacted copies of the videos to the defense.

+(3) LIMITATIONS.
 The prosecutor may impose reasonable conditions, including an appropriate stipulation concerning chain of custody to protect physical evidence produced under this section or to allow time to complete any examination of such items.

 f.
 Disclosure by Prosecutor.
 (No Change)